Legal$\Delta$: Enhancing Legal Reasoning in LLMs via Reinforcement Learning with Chain-of-Thought Guided Information Gain: Abstract

 \section{Abstract}

 Legal Artificial Intelligence (LegalAI) has achieved notable advances in automating judicial decision-making with the support of Large Language Models (LLMs).
 However, existing legal LLMs still struggle to generate reliable and interpretable reasoning processes.
 They often default to fast-thinking behavior by producing direct answers without explicit multi-step reasoning, limiting their effectiveness in complex legal scenarios that demand rigorous justification.
-To address this challenge, we propose \textbf{Legal$\Delta$}, a reinforcement learning framework designed to enhance legal reasoning through \emph{chain-of-thought guided information gain}.
+To address this challenge, we propose Legal$\Delta$, a reinforcement learning framework designed to enhance legal reasoning through \emph{chain-of-thought guided information gain}.
 During training, Legal$\Delta$ employs a dual-mode input setup—comprising direct answer and reasoning-augmented modes—and maximizes the information gain between them.
 This encourages the model to acquire meaningful reasoning patterns rather than generating superficial or redundant explanations.
-Legal$\Delta$ follows a two-stage approach: (1) distilling latent reasoning capabilities from a powerful Large Reasoning Model (LRM), DeepSeek-R1, and (2) refining reasoning quality via differential comparisons, combined with a multidimensional reward mechanism that assesses both structural coherence and legal-domain specificity.
-Experimental results on multiple legal reasoning tasks demonstrate that Legal$\Delta$ outperforms strong baselines in both accuracy and interpretability.
-It consistently produces more robust and trustworthy legal judgments without relying on labeled preference data.
+Experimental results on multiple legal reasoning tasks demonstrate that Legal$\Delta$ outperforms strong baselines and consistently produces more robust and trustworthy legal judgments without relying on labeled preference data.
 All code and data are available at https://github.com/NEUIR/LegalDelta.